TimurAsayonok/js_recruitment_task/README.md

 - `ScreenHeader` - component will show screen header
 - `FiltersSection` - component will show components for filtering news list
 - `NewsComponent` - component will show components with news

+And We created separate components for all sections, buttons, error messages and forms.
+We created helpers for fetch methods and for method wich will save and delete news on localStorage.